zshearin/microbit/README.md

 - What is a computer?
     4 things common to all computers:
     - take something in (an input)
+    - store information
-    - store and process information
+    - process information
     - put something out (output results)

-- What is input
+- What is input?
     - stuff you tell the computer to make it do stuff

 - What is a program?